 What conservative justices said — and didn't say — about Roe at their confirmations

 For decades, nominees to the Supreme Court have had to answer questions about Roe v.
-Wade, the landmark 1973 ruling guaranteeing the right to abortion in the United States, which now appears to be on the brink of being overturned.
+Wade, the landmark 1973 ruling guaranteeing the right to abortion in the U.S., which now appears to be on the brink of being overturned.

 That includes the five conservative justices who are reportedly prepared to overturn Roe this summer, according to a draft majority opinion published Monday by Politico.

-"Several of these conservative Justices, who are in no way accountable to the American people, have lied to the U.S. Senate," the two Democratic leaders wrote, calling the reported decision to overturn "an abomination and one of the worst and most damaging decisions in modern history."
+"Several of these conservative Justices, who are in no way accountable to the American people, have lied to the U.S. Senate," the two Democratic leaders wrote, calling the reported decision to overturn Roe "an abomination, one of the worst and most damaging decisions in modern history."

-The draft, whose authenticity has since been verified by the court, was authored by Samuel Alito.
-Politico reported that he would be joined by Clarence Thomas, Neil Gorsuch, Brett Kavanaugh and Amy Coney Barrett.
-Politico did not report how Roberts plans to vote.
+The draft, whose authenticity has since been verified by the court, was authored by Justice Samuel Alito.
+Politico reported that he would be joined by Justices Clarence Thomas, Neil Gorsuch, Brett Kavanaugh and Amy Coney Barrett.
+Politico did not report how Chief Justice John Roberts plans to vote.

 Here's what each of the court's five conservative justices said about Roe at their confirmation hearings: